 - Change your Exelon Patch every 24 hours at the same time of day.
 You may write the date and time you put on the Exelon Patch with a ballpoint pen before applying the patch to help you remember when to remove it.

-- Check to see if the patch is loosened when engaging in activities such as bathing, swimming, or showering.
+- Check to see if the Exelon Patch has become loose when you are bathing, swimming, or showering.

-- If your Exelon Patch falls off, put on another patch right away and then replace the new patch the next day at the same time as usual.
-Do not use overlays, bandages, or tape to secure patches that have loosened or reapply patches that have fallen off.
+- Exelon Patch is designed to deliver medication during the time it is worn.
+If your Exelon Patch falls off before its usual replacement time, put on a new Exelon Patch right away.
+Replace the new patch the next day at the same time as usual.
+Do not use overlays, bandages, or tape to secure an Exelon Patch that has become loose or try to reapply an Exelon Patch that has fallen off.

 - If you miss a dose or forget to change your Exelon Patch apply your next Exelon Patch as soon as you remember.
 Do not apply 2 Exelon Patches to make up for the missed dose.